alexewerlof/micromustache/README.md

 * It's just one function.
 You can drop it into your code or paste it as an AMD module
 * Made in Sweden

-#Not included
+#Limitations

-MicroMustache achieved great speed and small size by dropping the following features from Mustache:
+MicroMustache achieved great speed and light weight by dropping the following features from Mustache:

 * Array iterations: {{# ...}}
 * Partials: {{> ...}}